-

 Matthew Broyles

-Born and raised in rural Texas, matthew spent 10 years navigating the murky waters of the North Texas music scene in a variety of rock bands.
-He moved to New York in 2002 to begin a solo career as the matthew show, eventually moving operations back to the Dallas/Fort Worth area in 2006.
+Born and raised in rural Texas, matthew spent the '90s in a variety of rock bands around Dallas/Fort Worth.
+He moved to New York in 2002 to begin a solo career as the matthew show, eventually moving operations back to the DFW area in 2006.

 In 2003 his debut solo album, texas, was released on his own Naive Music label. matthew's second album, february, was released in 2008 by Wampus Multimedia.
 His third album, Memphis, was released in 2012.
 An acoustic EP, Inklings, was released in March of 2013.
 All have received wide critical acclaim.
-He continues to release singles through Naive Music.
+He has continued to release singles through Naive Music, and a new album is currently in production.

 In 2010, matthew launched a popular docu-pop podcast, The Band That Never Was, with each episode containing a single.